universedocs/Universe-Docs/README.md

 8. Brings all documents and applications in central place like a book library, that is easy to search, interact between them and access
 9. The document items can be used as a thing for changing the text in document to other one easily

+## Anybody noticed?
+This software is similar to a web browser, but different in many ways

+### Problems of Web Borwser and its applications
+1. It is using so many technologies for view model (CSS, JavaScript, HTML, VBScript, etc.,) that is developed by other than operating system developer.
+Operating system is fearing about it!
+So many security holes happening as time goes!
+2. It is using its own UI (javascript, DOM) within the limitation of web browser window and not outside the web browser window!
+3. There are different technologies for client (Divi, React, Bootstrap, etc.,) and server (PHP, Java, WordPress).
+Ther is no cooperation!
+4. Offline support is a security risk, since the user can forget to clear the offline data!
+5. It is not object oriented, rather template oriented!
+Real world objects are object oriented and computers need to follow it!
+6. So many duplicates
+7. Reusability is very low

+### What about this software Universe Docs
+1. It uses JSON as the view model and is object oriented.
+Once received in client it converts to the native UI.
+2. Each individual items are a view model and only those that are modified are saved!
+The documents are always saved no worries to press a button!
+3. It is using the UI of the operating system so can use all the features of the operating system UI
+4. For client and server Swift is used, if Swift is available on all platforms!
+That is happening wait and see!
+Until then different language is used for UI.
+5. Offline support is not a security risk, since using native code and can be reviewed by apple store reviewers!
+Same code is used in both server and client!
+Even server code can be reviewed if needed!
+6. No duplicates (centralised storage and avoids duplicates)
+7. Reusability is very high (Document items are used in all documents, document parts or whole document can be reused)

 ## In what industries it is used (NOTE: all industries using the Universe Docs documents to serve things)?
 1. Education
 2. Food